alegarciadelrio/azuredevops/README.md

 - Container deployment to virtual machines
 - Kubernetes deployment to Amazon EKS
 - Kubernetes deployment to on-premises clusters
+- Kubernetes deployment with Azure DevOps Library for secure environment variables
 - Pull request notification automation via Microsoft Teams

 Each solution is documented with detailed explanations, usage instructions, and diagrams to facilitate implementation.